-Immune complex mediated hypersensitivity reaction is very evident in cases where sera coming from different organisms or species (e.g. anti-tetanus immunoglobulin from horse serum) are injected to human beings (a child punctured by a nail).
+Immune complex-mediated hypersensitivity reaction is very evident in cases where sera coming from different organisms or species (e.g. anti-tetanus immunoglobulin from horse serum) is injected into human beings (e.g. when a child punctured by a nail).
 This is commonly called acute serum sickness.
 Although very rare, this case serves as a model in explaining what goes on during a type III reaction.

 Another case that exemplifies this type of reaction is the Arthus phenomenon.
 This occurs when a locally injected antigen causes a localized reaction that is seen as necrosis of the overlying tissues.
 This is due to the deposition of complexes on the vascular structures found in that area.

 As the name implies, type IV hypersensitivity reactions are characterized by a rather delayed response mediated by either helper or cytotoxic T cells.
 In most cases, it is usually the helper T cells that are implicated in most cases of hypersensitivity.